Visas for Sweden

-A Swedish residence permit allows the holder to stay in the country for longer than 90 days.
-Non-EU citizens generally need to apply for a residence permit for Sweden before entering the country.
+On the other hand, non-EU citizens will generally need to apply for a residence permit for Sweden before entering the country.

 Applying for a work permit